 My next attempt to overcome the limit was to automate account creation.
 The script would register with a random number and details and then would try to guess 4 digit verification code.
-This approach partially failed since after 3 incorrect tries server invalidates sent code.
+This approach partially failed since after 3 incorrect tries server invalidates the sent code.
 The script required almost an hour to hit a correct verification code.
-And taking into consideration the amount of numbers I had to check, also the limit per day I decided to stop there.
+And taking into consideration the number of mobile numbers I had to check, also the limit per day I decided to stop there.
 Overall my script is very inefficient, spending most of the time trying to guess a verification code.
-It seems some curious individuals already bothered app's servers and developers had to increase their security.
+It seems some curious individuals already bothered the app's servers and developers had to increase their security.
 To be honest I was not expecting such complexity from them.

 The original goal wasn't accomplished, but for me the result was acceptable.
 I answered my question and the process of my investigation seems interesting to me.
 Around 19:00 organizer approached me asking if I want to present my project today.
-I was surprised by this offer and he explained since there are only two participants (me and 10th-grade student) we can already present today.
-I accepted the offer and explained my script and work to one of the organizers.
+I was surprised by this offer and he explained since there are only two participants (me and a 10th-grade student) we can already present today.
+I accepted the offer and explained my script and work with one of the organizers.
 His questions were mostly out of context.
-And at the end of my presentation he gave me a sticky note with his Gmail address on it.
+And at the end of my presentation, he gave me a sticky note with his Gmail address on it.
 I had to send my script to him.
 I agreed and left the event.

 After getting some rest at home, I sent my script and contacted him via phone to verify delivery.
 He replied to send my script again on his working email.
 Okay, easy, done.
 I got another message asking me to send a description of the script and what it is supposed to do.
 At that moment I knew he hasn't even opened it.
-Otherwise he would saw comments and descriptions I wrote in a script file on English.
+Otherwise, he would saw comments and descriptions I wrote in a script file in English.
 I translated my comments word by word on Georgian and sent it as a description.
-Finally I got a message: "All good.
+Finally, I got a message: "All good.
 I will contact you tomorrow after 13:00.".
 Nice!
 Time to watch some TV show.

 I got very angry.
 Never have met such unprofessional organizers before.

-P.S During the preparation of this blog post, I was searching for event poster to use it as a thumbnail.
+P.S During the preparation of this blog post, I was searching for the event poster to use it as a thumbnail.
 Accidentally I found two interesting pictures, showing winners of the canceled hackathon.
 Rest of the decisions I leave up to you.